-C3.1 The 100 Yards Match
+The 100 Yards Match

+Distance: 100 yards

+Position: Standing followed by kneeling or squatting

+No of shots: 10 to count

 Target: 1x Fig 14 Window Target

-Scoring: 5 and 4 on the Fig 14 and 3 elsewhere on the target Timing: 5 double exposures of 3 seconds with 2 seconds
+Scoring: 5 and 4 on the Fig 14 and 3 elsewhere on the target

+Timing: 5 double exposures of 3 seconds with 2 seconds between exposures

+HPS: 50
-- 1. Firers will adopt the standing alert position, rifles loaded, made ready with safety catches applied. - 2.
-The target will make 5 double exposures of 3 seconds up, 2 seconds down and 3 seconds up, at irregular intervals over a period of 2 minutes. - 3.
-The first shot in each double exposure must be fired from the standing position, and the second from either the kneeling or squatting position. - 4.
-Firers will return to the standing alert position after each double exposure. - 5.
-Scores will be communicated to the firing point and spotting discs shown for 30 seconds.

-A tie will be decided by counting out.
-If still a tie, places will be decided by a tie shot as determined by the MD.
+- 1. Firers will adopt the standing alert position, rifles loaded, made ready with safety catches applied - 2.
+The target will make 5 double exposures of 3 seconds up, 2 seconds down and 3 seconds up, at irregular intervals over a period of 2 minutes - 3.
+The first shot in each double exposure must be fired from the standing position, and the second from either the kneeling or squatting position - 4.
+Firers will return to the standing alert position after each double exposure - Scores will be communicated to the firing point and spotting discs shown for 30 seconds - Ties: A tie will be decided by counting out.
+If still a tie, places will be decided by a tie shot as determined by the MD

-C3.2 The 200 Yards Match
+The 200 Yards Match